phillipuniverse/dotfiles/README.markdown

 # It is working fine for my use cases though.
 batch
 ```

+4. Install GPG Suite from https://gpgtools.org
+5. Open GPG Suite, find the GPG private key from the secure location and copy to clipboard.
+GPG Suite will prompt to automatically import the key

 ## Items of note <Section blatantly ripped off>